 Vasken explained that Ardean’s first exhibition commemorated the 100th anniversary of the Genocide.
 He and his team photographed different motifs from the Classical Armenian text of the Narek’s Book of Lamentations, creating a ‘dictionary’ of design elements to talk about the past, the present and the future.

-"The gallery features designs inspired by Armenian architecture, cross-stones, illuminated manuscripts, lace-making and other artefacts from our rich cultural heritage,” Vasken said.
+"The gallery features designs inspired by Armenian architecture, cross-stones, illuminated manuscripts, lace-making and other artifacts from our rich cultural heritage,” Vasken said.
 “The word Ardean means ‘modern’ in classical Armenian—everything we are designing is based on tradition, but we take that history and try to present it in a contemporary language."

 "My intention has always been the economic growth of Armenia, and to take the Armenian culture and create a world-class center of design and creative industries,” Vasken said.
 “I wanted to create a vocabulary that is both very Armenian and very modern, layering our rich history with the language of the 21st century, which I felt wasn’t being done."